 Brighton & Hove City Council and the housing associations in the city work together on a combined housing list - meaning that if you are looking for social housing in Brighton & Hove, you only have to make one application.

-you have refugee status, or
+- you have refugee status, or

-you have been granted exceptional leave to remain and are not subject to a ‘no recourse to public funds condition’, or
+- you have been granted exceptional leave to remain and are not subject to a ‘no recourse to public funds condition’, or

-you have been granted indefinite leave to enter or remain, not subject to any limitation or condition (settled status), unless you have obtained leave on the basis of a sponsorship undertaking and have been resident in the UK for less than five years (unless your sponsor has died), or
+- you have been granted indefinite leave to enter or remain, not subject to any limitation or condition (settled status), unless you have obtained leave on the basis of a sponsorship undertaking and have been resident in the UK for less than five years (unless your sponsor has died), or

-you provide your worker registration card or proof of employment if you are a citizen from an A8 country
+- you provide your worker registration card or proof of employment if you are a citizen from an A8 country

 How do I apply?

 - if you cannot apply online, please e-mail the Homemove Team at email@example.com and request a PDF form

 - For more information on the online application, download our frequently asked questions document (PDF 20kb).